 Trevor Connor 00:31

-Yeah, you haven’t done a Canada joke?
+You had to go – you haven’t done a Canada joke?

 Rob Pickels 00:33

-I haven’t, and actually one, one study that I might spring on you later, Trevor, I’ll give you a little teaser that you might not be prepared for this, is actually a Canadian study that Canada did something good.
+I haven’t, and actually one study that I might spring on you later, Trevor, I’ll give you a little teaser that you might not be prepared for this, is actually a Canadian study that Canada did something good.
 So, I might bring that to the table, if we got time.

 Trevor Connor 00:49